Tuesday, July 2, 2024

-Top 12 SQL Queries Practice Questions for Coding Interviews
+Top 12 SQL Query Problems for Coding Interviews (with Solutions)

 It's easy to answer theoretical questions like what is the difference between clustered and non-clustered index (see) or what is the difference between correlated and non-correlated subqueries (see), but when it comes time to actually write SQL queries to solve problems, it's not that easy, especially if you haven't done your homework and practice.